phbradley/conga/README.md

 1. My CoNGA docker process mysteriously stopped with the cryptic error message 'killed'
    * You may need to increase the resources allocated to docker processes, in particular the memory.
 You could do this on the Resources tab of settings in the Docker desktop app.
 Or try a quick google search.
 1. I get an error when I type `import conga`
-   * This won't work automatically unless you tried the `pip install -e .` installation method.
+   * Note that this won't work automatically unless you used the `pip install -e .` installation method.
-	 * Try adding the `conga` github repository directory to your path.
-For
+	 * If you didn't, or that's now working for some reason, you can just manually add `conga` github repository directory to your path before importing conga.
-	  example:
+	 For example:
 ```
 import sys
-path_to_conga = '/path/to/gitrepos/conga/'
+path_to_conga = '/path/to/gitrepos/conga/' # contains README.md, scripts, conga
 sys.path.append(path_to_conga)
 import conga
 ```
+1. I have a question that isn't addressed here.
+What should I do?
+   * You could open an issue on github, or email Phil and Stefan (emails at the top of this README) and we will try to help.